-Katherine Faydash is dedicated to amplifying voices and ideas through personal and collective narrative—and then helping them reach a diversity of publics.
+Katherine Faydash (she/her) is dedicated to amplifying voices and ideas through personal and collective narrative—and then helping them reach a diversity of publics.
 She works across fields in publishing, planning, and strategic communications, which means she always gets to enjoy crafting big ideas and focusing on the little things at the same time.

 As a planner, communications specialist, and project manager, she most recently has partnered with research centers on policy projects around conservation planning and democracy.
 As editor, she has shaped hundreds of books over the years across dozens of fields.
 With a specialty in scholarly nonfiction, her favorite projects have touched on Latin America, urbanism, ethnography, and sociology.
 She edits, facilitates, writes, and researches in Spanish as well.